If you’re a blogger struggling to get traffic to your blog, you need this guide. It’s the step-by-step breakdown I wish I had when I just started out.

 Then when the pin is fed to all these boards, it gets added to a random campaign where it is one of all my other pins that can get chosen to be fed to a relevant group board on a particular day.

 Boardbooster allows you to set a time between pinning the same pin so you’re not spamming the board by having the same pin being pinned to it back to back.
 I love this looping kind of campaign because it means I never have to worry about pinning my pins, BB does all the work until I say when.
 Get a free trial to Boardbooster here.

-If all of this is Spanish to you then you need to grab my Everything Pinterest course, it will explain a Boardbooster strategy that will skyrocket your traffic super fast and earn you money if you pair it with affiliate marketing.
+If all of this is Spanish to you then you need to grab my Everything Pinterest ebook, it will explain a Boardbooster strategy that will skyrocket your traffic super fast and earn you money if you pair it with affiliate marketing.
 I’m not playing around here.

 I use Tailwind mainly for Tribes and to automate pinning third-party pins.
 I explained how Tailwind works fully here.

 Tribes are like one big group and everyone’s pinning everyone’s pins.
 It keeps everyone accountable since on group boards you have no idea if anyone is even pinning from the board even when it says so in the rules.

 It also opens you up to a much large audience since a bunch of people can be pinning your pins instead of you adding your pin to just one group board with one set audience.
 Check out Tailwind here to get a free trial of 100 scheduled pins.